German occupation of the Channel Islands: Demilitarisation

 for the Germans other than the propaganda value of occupying British territory.
-The "Channel Islands had been demilitarised and declared...' an open town'".
+The "Channel Islands had been demilitarised and declared ... 'an open town.

 On 16 June 1940, the Lieutenant-Governors of each island were instructed to make as many boats as possible available to help evacuate British soldiers from Saint-Malo.
-Guernsey was too far away to help on such short notice.
+Guernsey was too far away to help at such short notice.
 The Bailiff of Jersey called on the Saint Helier Yacht Club for help.
 Four yachts set off immediately, and fourteen others were ready within 24 hours.
-The first yachts arrived in Saint-Malo the morning of 17 June and embarked troops from shore to waiting transport ships; the remaining yachts from Jersey arrived on 18 June and helped clear the last parties from land.
+The first yachts arrived in Saint-Malo on the morning of 17 June and embarked troops from shore to waiting transport ships; the remaining yachts from Jersey arrived on 18 June and helped clear the last parties from land.

 On 17 June 1940, a plane arrived in Jersey from Bordeaux, evacuating Brigade General Charles de Gaulle.
 After coffee and refuelling, the plane flew on to Heston, outside London, where the next day the general made his historic appeal of 18 June to the French people on the BBC.
 The last troops left the islands on 20 June, departing so quickly that they left behind bedding and half-consumed meals in Castle Cornet.
 The Hawker Hurricane fighters of the No. 501 Squadron RAF arrived in Jersey from Dinard in France on 17 June and evacuated to England on 21 June.